Monastery Church at Klokoty

 The pilgrimage church has still served its original purpose since a large religious gathering is organized there every summer.

-The church is open every weekend from May to October: Saturday from 10 am to 5 pm and Sunday from 11 am to 5 pm.
-Travel guide for visitors is available.
+The church is open during summer time from 7 am to 8 pm and in winter time from 8 am to 6 pm.
 Group tours can be ordered at the following e-mail or telephone.

 Římskokatolická farnost Tábor-Klokoty,